 These headphones feel sturdy and durable.
 The frame of the headband and the hinges are completely metal and can withstand a fair amount of physical stress.
 The ear cups are also dense enough, to not get damaged from a couple of drops.
 However, they're connected to the rest of the frame by relatively thin hinges, which are the weakest points on these headphones.
 Additionally, the audio cables that connect to the earcups are somewhat exposed and could get damaged from wear and tear.

 These headphones are sufficiently tight on the head, to not fall off during mild physical activity.
 However, they're not sports headphones.
 They're a little bulky and will sway, potentially slipping off your ears, if used at the gym.
 Also, the detachable cable will pull the headphones of your head before disconnecting if it ever gets hooked on something, which is slightly disappointing.

-The B&W P7 are a good sounding pair of closed-back over-ear headphones.
 They have a very good and extended bass, a nearly flawless mid-range, and a decent treble.
 However, their bass is on the heavy side, and their treble is veiled.
 Additionally, they are sensitive to positioning preference and their performance could vary noticeably from person to person.
 They also don't have an open and spacious soundstage.

 The B&W P7 only isolate passively with the seal created by the earcups.
 They're able to block some high-frequency noise but unfortunately, it's not enough for loud environments.
 Unless you play your music at high volumes, you will still be able to hear the chatter of a busy office and the rumbling noise of a train or bus.
 Sadly, they also leak quite a bit, so people around you will be able to hear your music, especially, at higher volumes.